mgiannopoulos24/feirw-tech-notes/README.md

 - Quiz-based practice with questions from past national exams.
 - Each quiz awards points based on accuracy and completion.
 - A monthly **Leaderboard** showcases top-performing students using chosen nicknames (students are informed before submission).
-- The top student of the month receives a small reward pack with educational goodies.

   - In case of a tie, rewards are given to all students with the highest score.
   - A minimum of 15 active participants is required for the leaderboard to be valid.